-Shelley Gray, Head of External Relations
+Shelley Gray, Head of Policy and Communications

 I support our engagement, ranging from individuals to organisations.
 My background is in policy and strategic development; communication and engagement, including creative approaches; and partnership working.
 I have over a decade of experience in the voluntary sector, and I’ve worked closely with Scottish Government on several pieces of legislation and until recently chaired the SNAP Health and Social Care Action Group.
 I believe passionately in Corra’s message: that people are experts in their own lives.

-Connie Williamson, Head of Grants
+Connie Williamson, Grants Advisor

-Debbie Kaney, Grants Advisor (Henry Duncan Grants)
+Debbie Kaney, Grants Advisor

 My job is to support organisations applying for grants: helping them explore their goals, their plans, and understanding their impact.
 I have extensive voluntary sector experience, including as a trustee and chair of a small organisation.
 I love meeting people, finding out what communities are doing and helping to make new connections.
 I am inspired by people getting together to do something good, and often discovering and developing new skills along the way.